antonsrc/tiny_web_pages/README.md

 # main.py - point of entry
-tiny_web_pages is static site generator on python.
+tiny_web_pages is static site generator in python.